 How Carbon Dioxide Affects Sleep

-If you’ve ever felt sleepy in a meeting room or classroom where you share the air with others in a confined space, you have a good idea of how carbon dioxide affects you.
+If you’ve ever felt sleepy in a meeting room or a classroom where you share the air with others in a confined space, then you have a good idea of how carbon dioxide affects you.
 Higher levels of carbon dioxide in our blood can affect your concentration and make you drowsy, whereas mild levels of carbon dioxide in your blood stimulate sleep.

 Since plants produce carbon dioxide at night, wouldn’t placing plants in the bedroom help you fall asleep easier and faster?
 Not quite.

 In fact, as the night progresses, your bedroom will be filled with carbon dioxide, which can cause Hypercapnia, a condition where there is an abnormally high concentration of carbon dioxide in your blood.
 This condition normally triggers a reflex that increases your breathing pattern to access more oxygen.

 Your brain regulates the amount of carbon dioxide in your bloodstream.
 So when your bedroom is filled with carbon dioxide, your breathing patterns will adjust, even when you’re asleep.
 You will tend to over-breathe, usually with short and frequent breaths, to compensate for the higher levels of carbon dioxide.

 This change of breathing is how your sleep is disrupted.
 While you’re asleep, you will turn your head abruptly or move around in bed as you gasp for more oxygen.
 This may cause you to toss and turn more often when you have excess carbon dioxide in your bloodstream.

 This can also be the reason why some people find themselves sleeping better without their partner or significant other.
 Without a live human being that exhales carbon dioxide, your body will have less movements that wake you in the middle of the night.

 Not all plants release carbon dioxide at night.
 Some actually do the reverse, where they release carbon dioxide during the day and oxygen at night.